 RDaSH has had a long history in ensuring that appropriate consent is obtained from children or their parents / guardians.

 This is also regularly reviewed to assess that, if the child is considered competent enough, that they then become responsible for their own data and treatment.

-RDaSH, alongside other NHS organisations, have had systems and processes in place previously to manage the robust reporting and investigating of Data Breaches.
+RDaSH has systems and processes in place to manage the robust reporting and investigating of Data Breaches and Incidents.
 Evidence of this can be found in the Trust’s Data Security and Protection Breaches/Information Governance Incident Reporting Policy.

 Data Protection by Design and Data Protection Impact Assessments (DPIA)